 Termination Risk.
-The swap agreements provide for certain events that could cause the counterparties or the District to terminate the swaps.
-The swaps may be terminated by the counterparties or the District if the other party fails to perform under the terms of the swap agreements.
-If the swaps are terminated, the District would no longer have synthetic fixed rate obligations.
-Also, if at the time of termination of one of its swaps the swap has a negative fair value, the District would be liable to the counterparty for a payment equal to the swap's fair value.
+The swap agreements provide for certain events that could cause the counterparties or the District to terminate the swap.
+The swap may be terminated by the counterparties or the District if the other party fails to perform under the terms of the swap agreement.
+If the swap is terminated, the District would no longer have synthetic fixed rate obligations.
+Also, if at the time of termination the swap has a negative fair value, the District would be liable to the counterparty for a payment equal to the swap's fair value.